Back to blog

 }

-TypeScript reduces communication errors in teams through clearly defined API contracts.
+TypeScript reduces the risk of communication errors in teams through clearly defined API contracts.

-For beginners, TypeScript can be overwhelming.
+For beginner programmers, TypeScript can be overwhelming.
 You need to learn:

 • Type system